aspose-words-cloud/aspose-words-cloud-ruby/README.md

 ### Prerequisites

-To use Aspose Words for Cloud PHP SDK you need to register an account with [Aspose Cloud](https://www.aspose.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.aspose.cloud/#/apps).
+To use Aspose Words for Cloud Ruby SDK you need to register an account with [Aspose Cloud](https://www.aspose.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.aspose.cloud/#/apps).
 There is free quota available.
 For more details, see [Aspose Cloud Pricing](https://purchase.aspose.cloud/pricing).

 ### Installation